-Mortality rate of infected personsFrom the previously infected and deceased people, in Mauritius results in a mortality rate of 0.7%.
-However, it should be borne in mind that death occurs an average of 19 days after the first symptoms appear.
+Mortality rate of infected personsFrom the previously infected and deceased people, in Mauritius results in a mortality rate of 0.48%.
+It should be borne in mind that death occurs an average of 19 days after the first symptoms appear.
 The time of the actual infection is therefore followed by several days until a person affected has a medical test carried out and the results are available.
-In order to quantify mortality more precisely, one would therefore have to compare the deaths that have occurred to date with those reported 2,131 infected up to 14 days ago.
-This gives in Mauritius a new mortality rate of 0.7%.

 Due to the current corona pandemic, we update the worldwide case numbers weekly.
 A list of all infected and dead people by country can be found on our Corona virus topic page.

 |Body height||173 cm||159 cm|

 |Weight||73.6 kg||65.7 kg|

 * The number of people suffering from diabetes refers only to inhabitants aged between 20 and 79 years.

 * DTP is a three times combined basic vaccination against diphtheria, pertussis (whooping cough) and tetanus, which should be given to children up to the age of 23 months.

 In Mauritius, 20.5% of all over 15-year-olds are still smokers.